Pujaanku: Production

 Pujaanku was Amy Mastura's second solo album.
 It was produced after the massive success of her self-titled debut album.
 Songwriting was handled by Azlan Abu Hassan, Fauzi Marzuki, Goh Boon Hoe and Boon Tan with the latter two served as the album producer.
 For the album, Amy retain the 'cheerful' concept, with the lyrics in the album focused on general messages "without touching melodious poetic rhythm".

 The album's cover art photography was taken by Malaysian photographer, H. Lin Ho.
 It features 10 different poses of Amy Mastura on the album sleeve.

 Release and reception

-Originally scheduled for June 1996 release, Pujaanku was officially released a month earlier, on 14 May, three days after what would have been her 25th birthday, with "Kasih Kita" and "Kembalilah" released as lead singles.
+Originally scheduled for June 1996 release, Pujaanku was officially released a month earlier, on 14 May, just three days after what would have been her 25th birthday, with "Kasih Kita" and "Kembalilah" released as lead singles.
 "Diam-Diam Rindu" and "Pujaanku" were later released as further singles.
-The album was well received upon releas, sold over 150,000 copies as of March 1997 and certified Platinum.
+The album was well received upon release, sold over 150,000 copies as of March 1997 and certified Platinum.